h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ### New Model with Same Parameters

-In case you were curious and wanted to know if you could improve the accuracy of the model, this can be done by changing the scorer from Logloss to Accuracy.
+In case you were curious and wanted to know if you could improve the accuracy of the model, you could try changing the scorer from Logloss to Accuracy.
+A question to keep in mind after making this change, **Does changing the scorer from Logloss to Accuracy improve the model's accuracy?**

 1\.
 To do this, click on the **Experiments**  page.